Key Takeaways

 How to Clean AC Coils?
 A Quick Guide

-AC oil cleaning may seem daunting, but it’s actually fairly quick and easy.
+AC coil cleaning may seem daunting, but it’s actually fairly quick and easy.
 First, turn off your AC unit and disconnect it from the power source.
 Next, remove the coil access panel so that you can access the coils.
 Use a brush or AC oil cleaner to remove any dirt, dust, or debris.
 Be sure to get into all the nooks and crannies.
 Once the coils are clean, reattach the access panel and turn on your AC unit.

 For a detailed AC coil cleaning guide, read on!